Generating Hard Examples for Pixel-wise Classification

-{\bf Training Red Tide Network with HNG and cOHEM.} For training the red tide detection network using hard negatives generated by HNG and hard examples mined by cOHEM, we adopt a 3-stage training algorithm.
-The first stage is to train the red tide detection network using cOHEM.
-In the second stage, HNG and the discriminator are trained, as shown in Figure~\ref{fig:hng}.
-In this stage, the discriminator is trained first with HNG weights unchanged and then HNG is trained while keeping the discriminator and the red tide detection network fixed.
-In the last stage, the red tide detection network is updated by using examples augmented by HNG.
-The real negative examples and artificially generated negative examples are combined into a negative set, and then hard negatives are discovered via cOHEM.
-In the third stage, HNG weights are fixed.
+{\bf 3-stage training strategy.} For training the red tide detection model using the proposed two-step HEG approach, we adopt a 3-stage training strategy.
+The first stage is to train the initial red tide detection model using cOHEM.
+In the second stage, the generator and the discriminator are trained, as shown in Figure~\ref{fig:hng}.
+In this stage, the discriminator is first trained with generator weights unchanged and then the generator is trained while keeping the discriminator and the red tide detection model fixed.
+In the last stage, the red tide detection model is updated by using hard examples that are the output of the proposed hard example generation approach.
+Hard examples are mined from real positives, real negatives, and artificially generated negatives via cOHEM.
+In the third stage, generator weights are fixed.

-For the first and third stage, all the 25$\times$25 positive regions and 100 of the 37$\times$37 negative regions are used for training.
+For the first and third stage, all the 25$\times$25 positive regions and 100 randomly sampled examples of the 37$\times$37 negative regions are used for training.
 For the second stage, 256 of the 25$\times$25 negative regions are used.
 Note that our FCN can intake an input image of arbitrary size.